Real-Luke-James/LukeIT.net/index.md

 # LukeIT
 ## "If you Like it, Luke It!"
 Welcome to LukeIT.
-This website is in development.
-More Things coming soon!
+LukeIT is a software development company founded by Real-Luke-James.
+Below this is our projects.